tc39/proposal-ses/README.md

 name-based overriding of SES vs proto-SES is irrelevant and probably not needed anyway.

+Now that `Function.prototype.toString` will give a reliably evaluable string that can be sent (TODO link), SES provides a reliable way to evaluate them, in order to reconsitute that function's call behavior in a safe manner.

 Because code within a SES realm is unable to cause any affects outside itself is it not given explicit access to, i.e., it is fully confined, `Reflect.confine` and the evaluators of SES realms should continue to